domarp-j/yaba-react-client/README.md

 ## Styling

 This app uses [node-sass](https://www.npmjs.com/package/node-sass) to compile Sass files into `css` files.
+If you are making any style changes:

+- Open up a new terminal
+- Bash into the `yaba-react-client` container (see Running Commands section)
-If you are making any style changes, run `yarn sass:watch` so that changes to Sass files are automatically registered.
+- Run `yarn sass:watch` so that changes to Sass files are automatically registered

 Important note: If you add any Sass files to the `src/app/components` directory, run `yarn sass:build`.
 Doing so will run a script that automatically adds the necessary imports to the main `index.scss` file.